Travel

 6476 Washington St., Yountville

 It's hard to imagine that Thomas Keller initially opened ad hoc as a temporary dining space—it's been a beloved Yountville dinner spot since it first opened back in 2006.
-This laid-back spot offers a four course menu that changes daily and showcases the comfort food Keller grew up with (fried chicken, macaroni and cheese, and some seriously good salads with blue cheese and bacon).
+This laid-back spot offers a four-course, family-style menu that changes daily and showcases the comfort food Keller grew up with, like fried chicken, macaroni and cheese, and some seriously good salads with blue cheese and bacon.
 It's a fixed menu, with no substitutions except for a few add-ons, which always sell out.